soonyz06/Broomburg/README.md

-for me to test and learn concepts, so alot of stuff are scuffed
-improved version of current data pipeline/architecture [here](https://github.com/soonyz06/Barra)
+for me to test and learn concepts, so alot of stuff are scuffed, implementation of a prototype for an improved version of current data pipeline/architecture [here](https://github.com/soonyz06/Barra)

 # Data Analysis
 * [EDA](src/feature)